wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/corda-configuration-fields.md

 ## `jarDirs`

-An optional list of file system directories containing JARs to include in the classpath when launching via `corda.jar` only.
+An optional list of file system directories containing `.jar` files to include in the classpath when launching via `corda.jar` only.
 Each should be a string.
-Only the JARs in the directories are added, not the directories themselves.
+Only the `.jar` files in the directories are added, not the directories themselves.
 This is useful for including JDBC drivers and the like. e.g. `jarDirs = [ ${baseDirectory}"/libs" ]`.
 (Note that you have to use the `baseDirectory` substitution value when pointing to a relative path).